UK invoice checklist for service businesses

 Sole trader or limited company?

-Show your own name and business name
+Show your name and business name

 - Contact details for invoice questions

-Use registered company details
+Use your registered company details

 - Registered company name